-Event marketers are busy juggling a multitude of tasks throughout a project, that it’s no wonder it can be hard to keep track of every little thing.
-From booking entertainment and catering to organizing content and marketing, it’s a wonder that event marketers can get it all done.
+Event marketers are busy juggling a multitude of tasks throughout a project, that it’s no wonder it can be hard to keep track of every little thing surrounding marketing an event.
+From booking entertainment and catering to organizing content, it’s a wonder that event marketers can get it all done.
 While you might be able to overlook certain minutia about the venue, you can’t afford to ignore the marketing efforts.
 Here is a list of six things that your event business can’t afford to ignore to help you keep what is important in perspective.

 - Community Engagement